 For your convenience, the most common questions I get asked are answered right here.

-Q: What type of symptoms do I work with?
+What type of symptoms do you work with?

-Q: Do I work with families or couples in therapy?
+Do you work with families or couples in therapy?